Flight of the Earls: Change in Spanish policy

-In the Papal bull Ilius of 1555, the Pope had conferred the title King of Ireland on King Philip II of Spain when he was married to Queen Mary.
+In the papal bull Ilius of 1555, the Pope had conferred the title King of Ireland on King Philip II of Spain when he was married to Queen Mary.
 Philip II made no claim to the kingship of Ireland after Mary's death in 1558.
-He engaged in a lengthy war from 1585 with her sister Elizabeth I, and he and his successor Philip III supported the Irish Catholic rebels up to the siege of Kinsale in 1601.
-He had been offered the kingship in 1595 by O'Neill and his allies, but turned it down.
-Given this lengthy support, it was reasonable for O'Donnell and O'Neill to imagine that they might solicit help from Philip III, but Spanish policy was to maintain the recent (1604) Treaty with England, and its European fleet had been weakened from several conflicts, and destroyed at the Battle of Gibraltar by the Dutch over four months earlier.
+He engaged in a lengthy war from 1585 with her sister Elizabeth I, and he and his successor Philip III supported the Irish Catholic rebels by sending the 4th Spanish Armada to Ireland in 1601 which ended in defeat at Kinsale.
+He had been offered the kingship in 1595 by O'Neill and his allies but turned it down.
+Given this lengthy support, it was reasonable for O'Donnell and O'Neill to imagine that they might solicit help from Philip III, but Spanish policy was to maintain the 1604 Treaty with England, and its European fleet had been weakened from several conflicts, including the Battle of Gibraltar by the Dutch over four months earlier.

 Therefore, by mid-1607 Spain had neither the desire nor the means to assist an Irish rebellion.
 While the Flight is often described as a first step in arranging a new war, this must be seen as an emotional and false conclusion, as there were no plans or proposals at all from the Spanish side to support the earls.
 Spanish policy in the 1590s had been to help the Irish warlords as a nuisance against England, but they had been defeated by 1603.
 It could not be in any way in the interest of Spain to assist their unsuccessful former allies in 1607.